uvicpraxis/uvicpraxis.github.io/gpms.md

 The person responsible for the gameplay (see "Gameplay Attribution") should complete this element.

-The controlled vocabulary for this element avoids duplicating terms used in the vocabularies for "Atmosphere" and "Theme."
+The controlled vocabulary for this element avoids duplicating options included in the controlled vocabularies for the "Atmosphere" and "Theme" elements.

+Use the "Gameplay Footage Note" to further describe the experience(s).

 <details>
 <summary><i>controlled vocabulary</i> (informed by Isbister 2016 and Anable 2018)</summary>